yancongzhe/yancongzhe.github.io/_pages/grades.md

 Critical Thinking in English Communication (2) (95) Basic Sports (1) (A)

-Up to Fall 2023, my GPA is 4.18 ranking 1/347 in the Physics department.
+My GPA is 4.18 ranking 1/347 in the Physics department.